 This Christmas wrapping paper, with vintage-looking cars each heading home from a cut-your-own tree farm, is my all-time favorite.
 I bought a roll last month at Target, I think.
-To enhance the paper's theme, I found a pattern for this snowflake with evergreen tree shapes that I cut from green gingham scrapbook paper.
-I glued a red plastic snowflake-shaped bead, leftover from my kids bead crafting days, in the center to provide a pop of color.
+To enhance the paper's theme, I found a pattern for this snowflake with evergreen tree shapes and cut it from green gingham scrapbook paper.
+My snowflake doesn't look like the pattern.
+Either I took a detour and chose to put my own spin on it, or my direction following went awry.
+The end result was trees, though, so I glued a red plastic snowflake-shaped bead, leftover from my kids bead crafting days, in the center to provide a pop of color... and I smiled.

 Cedric... my elf.
 I constructed him of paper, chenille stems, and yarn.
 His simple sweetness has found its way into my heart.